-An Enduring Power of Attorney (EPA) is when you (the 'Donor') appoint a trusted person (the 'Attorney') to act on your behalf.
+An Enduring Power of Attorney (EPA) is a legal document where you (the 'Donor') appoint a trusted person (the 'Attorney') to act on your behalf.
+EPAs are different to a general power of attorney, which cease to have effect if the person who gave the power of attorney loses mental capacity.

 There are two types of EPAs:

-The most important thing when choosing an attorney is to chose someone you trust who will act in your best interest.
-While you can appoint the same person to be your attorney for both EPA for Property and EPA for Personal Care and Welfare, Turner Hopkins suggests that different people are appointed as different skill sets are required.
-The two attorneys will need to work together when making decisions on your behalf, so it is important to appoint attorneys who work well together.
-You can also write into your EPA that certain people (eg. family members, your longstanding GP) need to be consulted prior to the attorneys making decisions on your behalf, which adds a further level of protection.
+1. Who you would like to be your attorney, why, and what you want them to be able to decide on your behalf?
+It is important to choose someone you trust who will act in your best interests.
+While you can appoint the same person to be your attorney for both Personal Care EPA and Property EPA , we suggest that different people are appointed as different skill sets are required.
+The two attorneys will need to work together if making decisions on your behalf, so it is important to appoint attorneys who get along with each other.

 An Enduring Power of Attorney ('EPA') is a legal arrangement where one person ('the donor') authorises another person ('the attorney') to act on their behalf.
 An EPA can, depending on the donor's wishes, either grant the attorney wide general rights or rights limited by conditions and restrictions imposed by the donor.